hres/cfg-task-service/README.md

 	`CTRL-D` to exit

 4. In the deployed project folder cfg-task-service/WEB-INF/classes/ca/gc/ip346/util/  Copy `db.properties.template` to `db.properties` (`cp db.properties.template db.properties`)
- Verify property settings in the file.
+ Verify property settings in the file (username and password should match those created in step 3)

 ---